Spring Back: How to Help Your Landscape Rebound From Winter Damage

 - Replant deciduous, evergreen and flowering trees and shrubs, if necessary.

-- Before planting, improve soil conditions and give plants a boost of nutrients by mixing Miracle-Gro® Garden Soil Trees & Shrubs into existing soil at a 50:50 ratio.
+- Before planting, improve soil conditions and give plants a boost of nutrients by mixing Miracle-Gro® Garden Soil for Trees & Shrubs into existing soil at a 50:50 ratio.

 Many plants can handle a little expected frost - but not the continuous frost-thaw cycle.